Somali Armed Forces: Twenty-first century

+The Transitional National Government of Somalia (TNG) was established in April–May 2000 at a peace conference held in Arta, Djibouti.
+It was militarily and politically opposed by the Somalia Reconciliation and Restoration Council, which was formed by faction leaders including Hussein Mohamed Farrah Aidid and Mohamed Dhere.
+The TNG technically had all of the organs of a sovereign state, including executive and judicial structures as well as a standing army.
+But it was very weak; clan ties remained much more important than formal government structures.

-It was reported on 7 November 2001, that Transitional National Government (TNG) military forces had seized control of Marka in Lower Shabelle.
+It was reported on 7 November 2001, that TNG forces had seized control of Marka in Lower Shabelle.

 From 2002, Ismail Qasim Naji served as the TNG military chief.
 He was given the rank of Major General.
 The TNG's new army, made up of 90 women and 2,010 men, was equipped on 21 March 2002 with guns and armed wagons surrendered to the TNG by private parties in exchange for money, according to TNG officials.
 TNG president Abdulkassim Salat Hassan instructed the recruits to use the weaponry to "pacify Mogadishu and other parts of Somalia by fighting bandits, anarchists and all forces that operate for survival outside the law."
 But the TNG controlled only one part of Mogadishu; rival warlords controlled the remainder.
 Some TNG weapons were stolen and looted in late 2002.
-During this time, the TNG was opposed militarily and politically by the rival Somalia Reconciliation and Restoration Council (SRRC).

 Eventually the leadership of the SRRC and the TNG were reconciled, and the Transitional Federal Government (TFG) was formed in 2004 by Somali politicians in Nairobi.
 Abdullahi Yusuf Ahmed from Puntland was elected as President.
 The TFG later moved its temporary headquarters to Baidoa.
-President Yusuf requested that the African Union deploy military forces in Somalia.
-However, as the AU lacked the resources to do so, Yusuf brought in his own militia from Puntland.
+President Yusuf requested that the African Union deploy in Somalia.
+Yusuf brought south his own militia from Puntland after fruitless appeals for military forces from the African Union.
 Along with the U.S. funding the ARPCT coalition, this alarmed many in south-central Somalia, and recruits flocked to the ascendant Islamic Courts Union (ICU).

 A battle for Mogadishu followed in the first half of 2006 in which the ARPCT confronted the ICU.
 However, with local support, the ICU captured the city in June of the year.
 It then expanded its area of control in south-central Somalia over the following months, assisted militarily by Eritrea.
 In an effort at reconciliation, TFG and ICU representatives held several rounds of talks in Khartoum under the auspices of the Arab League.
-The meetings ended unsuccessfully due to uncompromising positions retained by both parties.
+The two parties would not compromise and the meetings ended unsuccessfully.
 Hardline Islamists subsequently gained power within the ICU, prompting fears of a Talibanization of the movement.